-Noise disturbance to surrounding communities are expected to occur during prospecting operations due to the operating equipment and vehicles.
+Noise disturbance to surrounding communities is expected to occur during prospecting operations due to the operating equipment and vehicles.

-10. Methodology used in determining and ranking the nature, significance, consequences, extent, duration and probability of potential environmental impacts and risks;
+9. Methodology used in determining and ranking the nature, significance, consequences, extent, duration and probability of potential environmental impacts and risks;

-10.1.
+9.1.
 Criteria to Consider when Determining Severity of impacts: